-After application to the Education following criteria:
+After application to the Education Committee, a course may be approved to carry an ungraded pass/fail result provided it meets the following criteria:

-D+ Marginal Fail Committee, a course may be approved to carry an unaraded D Clear Fail pass/fail result provided it meets the D-Poor Fail a The course involves a substantial amount of practical work (a minimum of 60 percent).
+a The course involves a substantial amount of practical work (a minimum of 60 percent).
 The work will usually be carried out over a period of time in which the student is expected to acquire knowledge, understanding and skills to a required standard.
 A fail indicates that the student's performance is below the minimum level of competence.